VitexSoftware/AbraFlexi-Report-Tools/README.md

 upreport  <code:recordIdent> <formInfoCode> <reportfile.jrxml|jasper>
 ```

 This tool do not use config file.
-Only environment variables like FLEXIBEE_URL.
+Only environment variables like ABRAFLEXI_URL.

 Installation